ipunkt/rancherize-blueprint-php-cli/README.md

 - `command`: The command that will be executed.
 The exact command that will be run is `php VALUEGIVEN` inside `/var/cli/app` where your app is mounted.
 - `add-composer`: Add a composer.phar to your app directory

+The base image version will be resolved in the following steps:
+1. `php` set a version, then use `php:$version-alpine`
+2. `docker.base-image` set, then use this image
+3. nothing of the above, use `php:7.0-alpine`

 #### Supported rancherize services
 - [scheduler](https://github.com/ipunkt/rancherize/tree/master/app/Blueprint/Scheduler)
 - Cron [schedule](https://github.com/ipunkt/rancherize/tree/master/app/Blueprint/Cron) IMPORTANT: Not the full `cron` syntax is supported.
 Only the `schedule` part is used on the top level of the environment